TFNN/TFNNv3/README.md

 void layerStat(network* net);
 /*
-    This is a method of getting a concise overview of network weights per layer in the form; layer: min avg max
+    This is a method of getting a concise overview of network weights per layer in the form; layer: min avg max [sum]

-    That's the min, average, and max weight in the specific layer.
+    That's the min, average, and max weight in the specific layer followed by the summation of all weights in the layer in squared brackets.

     That is enough to give you a good idea of how the weights are scaling per layer during the training process.